 Ancient Mexican culinary history began about 9000 years ago, around 7000 BCE, when the Mayan culture occupied the areas we now call Belize, Guatemala and Ecuador where it reached its apex from 300 to 1000 CE.
 The culture then moved to the Yucatan peninsula, perhaps because they had run out of trees to burn in the making of limestone stucco/cement for building, where the empire again attained amazing levels of sophistication.
 Between the fourteenth and fifteenth centuries deforestation, drought and 100 years of civil war reduced the Mayan to a dynasty easily conquered by the Spanish who mixed their cuisine with that of the local foodways to begin the history of Mexican food.
 The food of the ancient Mayan, Mixtec, Olmec, Toltec, Inca, and Aztec, although separated by time and distance, all existed within in a common agricultural universe cross fertilized by centuries of conquest and commerce that formed Mexican cuisine as we know it today.

 Camotes or sweet potatoes, have long-held a place in the Mexican diet, first grown in Peru around 8000 BCE, they still provide a notable source of protein for the poor of both the new and old worlds.
 The early cultures of the lower Americas, except for the nobility, relied on the extensive use of wild corn/teosinate, vegetables, an occasional insect, a handful of maguey/agave cactus grubs, a little jungle protein and perhaps a fish or two if you lived near the water.
 The only domesticated protein sources were turkeys, doves, Muscovy ducks that nested in trees, several Chihuahua like and the hairless Xoloitzcuintli … Zolo for short … dog.
 Early Mexican Mesoamerican food history tells us that chilies were common by 7200 BCE, squash around 4000 BCE and the oldest non-teosinate corn samples, from the Ladrones cave in Panama, have been dated to 3500 BCE with cultivation occurring around 2000 BCE.
 Around the same time period maize, breadfruit and cassava were processed into masa one of the historical foundation foods of Mexican and Mesoamerican cuisine.
+Recent discoveries suggest that many of these items were cooked by adding heated clay balls to the cooking vessel much like early Europeans used heated rocks.

 Mexican Mesoamerican cuisine is rife with indigenous cultivars that include amaranth, chia, avocado, cassava, guava, mombiu, nance, pineapple, sapodilla, sweet potatoes (4 types), yucca, chocolate, marmay, zapote. and cherimoya.
 Mexican cuisine has long featured beans like navy, Lima, wax, pinto black and scores of others that were cooked with epazote and chilies, and appeared at almost every meal.
 Any survey of Mexican food would be incomplete without mentioning a wide range of squashes and their seeds, added to masa or other constructs to flavor and thicken.
 The leaves of these cultivars were and still are used to wrap other vegetables or protein in masa and then steamed or fire roasted.
 Squashes were often cooked in maguey syrup and the blossoms when stuffed were wrapped in masa and steamed.
 Dried gourds were used as storage containers or vessels and during battles, filled with embers and chilies, wrapped in leaves or cotton material, and then hurled at the enemy as ballistics of chemical warfare.
 And finally a bad little Mexican child could be punished by being held and smoked over one of these same devices until they cried.
 Many of these historic Mexican food cultivars, although unknown to us in our world, are still eaten in rural areas where subsistence farming is the norm and will never leave since they are far too perishable to transport more than a few miles.
 Depending on the area many American tubers and roots were also a staple of both the Aztecs and the Mayan.